 (E) Before the day of an election, the director of the board of elections of each county shall sign a statement verifying that each polling place that will be used in that county at that election meets the requirements of division (B)(1)(b) of this section.
-The signed statement shall be sent to the secretary of state by certified mail.
+The signed statement shall be sent to the secretary of state by certified mail or electronically.

 (F) As used in this section, "handicapped" means having lost the use of one or both legs, one or both arms, or any combination thereof, or being blind or so severely disabled as to be unable to move about without the aid of crutches or a wheelchair.

 Amended by 130th General Assembly File No. 47, SB 109, §1, eff.
 2/25/2014.

 Amended by 130th General Assembly File No. 4, SB 10, §1, eff.
 6/26/2013.

 Amended by 129th General AssemblyFile No.105, SB 295, §1, eff.
 8/15/2012.

 Amended by 129th General AssemblyFile No.40, HB 194, §1 Made subject to referendum in the Nov.
 6, 2012 election.
 The version of this section thus amended was repealed by 129th General AssemblyFile No.105, SB 295, §1, eff.
 8/15/2012.